Stuart Robert denies helping lobbying firm

 Synergy 360 is paid a retainer by companies to lobby officials and is paid a commission if a contract is successfully secured.

-The Nine newspapers say the leaked emails show Mr Robert introduced Synergy 360 to overseas officials and businessmen he met in his official capacity as an MP.
+The Nine newspapers said the leaked emails showed Mr Robert introduced Synergy 360 to overseas officials and businessmen he met in his official capacity as an MP.

 The code of conduct under then prime minister Scott Morrison said ministers should ensure dealings with lobbyists “do not give rise to a conflict between public duty and private interest”.